 Yet I can’t help but feel that his op-ed here lacks an important dimension to this topic, which is the possibility of American Indians simply being personified, rather than stereotyped.
 The personification of American Indians in honorific statuary is common in places across the country—in fruitful, positive, healthy, culturally elevating and nourishing ways.
 We personify all sorts of people, of course.
 It’s a way we underscore those who mean the most to us, so the next generation can learn their stories and example.

 This shouldn’t be a binary debate.
 We’re not forced with choosing either (a) demean a particular person or group through stereotype or (b) never personify a particular person or group.
-There’s obviously an enormous middle ground, and it’s one I would hate to see forgotten.
+There’s obviously an enormous middle ground, and it often seems to be missing when discussing this issue.

-Unless every sports team on every level is going to become some variation of a tree, flower, or animal, I think we can properly and appropriately personify American Indians in ways that honors them, just as much as we continue to do so for other ancient groups like the Vikings, Trojans, Spartans, Crusaders, etc.
+Unless every sports team on every level is going to become some variation of a tree, flower, or animal, I think we can properly and appropriately personify American Indians in ways that honor them, just as much as we continue to do so for historical constituencies like Vikings, Trojans, Spartans, Crusaders, etc.